dotlang/language/Enhancements.md

 In order to be usable, we need to provide the minimum features (stack/heap, primitives, special behavior for string, array and hash) which we do.
 But for other things, we try to be consistent in behavior and orthogonal (so there won't be exceptions, if a feature is provided, it should be usable everywhere).
 The simplest language would have no special syntax for array or string or hash.
 But it won't be useful.

-? - Remove special treatment for hash (except for hash literals).
+Y - Remove special treatment for hash (except for hash literals).
 So name will be `hash<K,V>` and `[]` will become `set/get`.
 Like Java. so `return {'A':1, 'B':2}` will be automatically converted to a `hash<string,int>` class.
 Same can be done for array.
 So we will have an array class with normal methods and variables.
 Only compiler provides some basic services to make working with them easier.
-Special services: Literals (for hash and array), read and write values.
+Special services: Literals (for hash and array), read and write values (`[]`);

 ? - We can mark string as a char array, so it will have it's own class + some compiler services to handle string literals and operators (+ ... ).
 But other than that it will be treated just like a normal class.
 So we will have primitives and classes and nothing else.

-? - Calling `==` for reference types, should invoke `equals` method or check equality of their references?
+N - Calling `==` for reference types, should invoke `equals` method or check equality of their references?
+Common sense says `==` should compare two values on the left and right.
+Not calling a special method.

 N - What if a function expects a `Stack<T>` and does not mind the type of `T` (some utility function which works on stacks of any type, e.g. get size of stack or some other thing which is not included in the original class).
 We cannot solve this problem, by giving users ability to extend the stack class and add methods.
 Because what if it needs two stacks or it needs stacks of different types or different generic classes?
 They can add all these functions to a class which exposes `Stack<T>` and it a `<T>` template. or they can use a base interface.
 There is no need to remove templates or make them more complex than how it is now.

-? - By adding default static instance for all classes we are doing a lot of things wrong.
+Y - By adding default static instance for all classes we are doing a lot of things wrong.
 1) we are explicitly introducing global variables, 2) adding an exception for class and instance creation 3) adding special syntax for static initialization of the class.
 Let's remove them.
 What about singleton?
 It's not as important as solving mentioned problems.
 Also we can assume classes without `struct` section are static so utility classes like `Math` can be easily implemented.
 Same should apply for a singleton class.
 Because if a class has state, maybe it should not be single.
+Solution: Static methods are those who don't have `this` argument.
+Consequently they won't have access to struct members because they dont have `this`.

-? - Rust and many functional programming langs, define almost everything as "mutable" meaning they cannot change once they have values. can we incorporate this?
+N - Rust and many functional programming langs, define almost everything as "mutable" meaning they cannot change once they have values. can we incorporate this?
 But for a complex and big object, this is not practical.

 ? - Like Smalltalk: Everything is an object, even int.
 But the class (or compiler) decides whether it wants to be on-stack or on-heap.
 Compiler can decide so if class's size is small.
 For stack allocated classes, they are passed by value not reference but all this is handled by compiler.